Incident Response

 Security Policy Settings

-They are set of rules that an administrator uses to configure a computer or multiple devices for securing resources on a device or network.
-The Security Settings extension of the Local Group Policy Editor allows you to define a security configuration as part of a Group Policy Object (GPO).
+Administrators use a set of rules to configure a computer or multiple devices for securing resources on a device or network.
+Moreover, the Security Settings extension of the Local Group Policy Editor enables you to define a security configuration as part of a Group Policy Object (GPO).

-The GPOs are linked to Active Directory containers such as sites, domains, or organizational units, and they enable you to manage security settings for multiple devices from any device joined to the domain.
-Security settings policies are used as part of your overall security implementation to help secure domain controllers, servers, clients, and other resources in your organization.
+Administrators link the GPOs to Active Directory containers such as sites, domains, or organizational units, and as a result, they can manage security settings for multiple devices from any device joined to the domain.
+Furthermore, you can use security settings policies as part of your overall security implementation to help secure domain controllers, servers, clients, and other resources in your organization.

 Advantage of Security Setting

-• User is authenticated in a network or device.
+• A user authenticates in a network or on a device.

-• The defined resources that any user is permitted to access.
+• Additionally, the system defines the resources that any user is permitted to access.

 • Whether to record a user’s or group’s actions in the event log.